-However, as much as we’d like every review to be a glowing endorsement of our creativity, the reality is that not everyone is going to like what we produce.
-That is of course, their absolute right but the problem for the author is that if someone buys a book they also obtain the right to hit the internet and slaughter both the book and the author if they feel disappointed or worse, cheated.
+However, as much as we’d like every review to be a glowing endorsement of our creativity, the reality is that if someone buys a book they also purchase the absolute right not to enjoy it.
+And alongside that comes the option to hit the internet and slaughter both the work and the author if they feel disappointed or worse, cheated.

 This is obviously great when it happens to a rival but when it happens to you, and it will, it hurts.
 Bad.
 After all, if you’ve put your heart and soul into writing a book, having the former ripped from your chest and publicly stamped on is not exactly a barrel of laughs.

 Yet the sad fact is that no matter how good a writer you are, bad reviews are an inevitability and dealing with them goes with the territory.

 So how do you do it?